 1. Chapter One: Is pharmacological treatment for ADHD effective in the long run? ....................6

 1.1.
-The effectiveness of short-term pharmacological treatment is temporary, limited, and questionable..
+The effectiveness of short-term pharmacological treatment is temporary, limited, and questionable.

 1.2.
 Pharmacological treatment is not effective in the long term (MTA Study – the controlled longitudinal study of the American Institute of Mental Health).
-(MTA study – the controlled longitudinal study of the American National Institute of Health).

 1.3.
-Pharmacological treatment may actually exacerbate symptoms and cause a deterioration in learning (longitudinal studies from Canada and Australia). (longitudinal studies from Canada and Australia).
+Pharmacological treatment may actually exacerbate symptoms and cause a deterioration in learning (longitudinal studies from Canada and Australia).

 1.4.
 Pharmacological treatment has not been shown to be ‘protective’ against long-term adverse effects (medicalization, disease mongering, and research distortions).

-risks (medicalization, disease-mongering, and study distortions).

 2. Chapter Two: To what extent is pharmacological treatment for ADHD harmful and dangerous? ………………………………………………………………………………………13